FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 Will I be allowed to travel outside of Greece during my time abroad?
 What measures will CYA take for students who choose to travel on weekends?

 Travel restrictions change frequently and may disrupt unexpectedly any plans you may have made.
 Travel documentation (testing) and quarantines may be announced by any country, or even an airline, overnight.
-CYA will not be able to assist you if you are prevented from returning to Athens, or if you find yourself in need of medical care while outside of Greece.
+CYA will not be able to assist you if you are prevented from returning to Athens due to a positive Rapid Test and subsequent quarantine, or if you find yourself in need of medical care while outside of Greece.
 You are therefore strongly advised not to plan trips outside of Greece during your studies at CYA.

-Although travel within Greece is allowed effective May 15, 2021, travel restrictions may still apply for certain areas or islands, depending on local COVID-19 conditions.
-CYA strongly recommends that you discuss your travel plans with us before making any arrangements, to ensure that travel to your destination is possible and/or permitted, and that CYA would be able to help you if you fell ill or were placed in quarantine while traveling.
+Although travel within Greece is allowed effective May 15, 2021, travel restrictions may still be put in effect for certain areas or islands, depending on local COVID-19 conditions.
+CYA strongly recommends that you discuss your travel plans with us before making any arrangements, to ensure that travel to your destination is safe and/or permitted, and that CYA would be able to help you if you fell ill or were placed in quarantine while traveling.

 If I leave Greece for a weekend trip, will I have to quarantine upon arrival back into Greece?